Walidcorloene/DeepAnalyzerImages/README.md

 ### 🧑‍💻: About Us :
-- :telescope: We are Studying Data & AI and contributing for building a image analyzer of profile linkedin.
+- :telescope: We are Studying Data & AI and contributing for building a image analyzer of LinkedIn profile pictures.

 # DeepAnalyzer